 Memorial Day is often considered the official kick off to summer.
 But more importantly it is a time set aside to remember those who gave their lives for our country.

-Perhaps this time of remembrance is a good time for us to reflect on how we hope our stations will be remembered.
+Perhaps this time of remembrance is a good time for us to reflect on how we’d like our stations remembered.

 We get a glimpse of this each year as we compile the Station of the Year entry.
 It forces us to stop our day-to-day busyness and ponder the most important things our station has accomplished in the preceding twelve months.